 Eligibility depends on three factors, namely, on organisation that you represent, on number of representatives and the type of the meeting you will be attending.

-- participants from the state authorities from the Contracting Parties1 (Albania, Georgia, Kosovo*, former Yugoslav Republic of Macedonia, Moldova, Montenegro, Serbia, Ukraine) and Observers (Armenia and Turkey) under the Treaty,
+- participants from the state authorities from the Contracting Parties (Albania, Bosnia Herzegovina, Georgia, Kosovo*, North Macedonia, Moldova, Montenegro, Serbia, Ukraine) and Observers (Armenia and Türkiye) under the Treaty,

 - participants from the state authorities and/or private sector entities defined as target groups under the projects (“grant contracts”),

 - participants at EU4ENERGY meetings from a Contracting Party shall be reimbursed under project budget.

 - members of the Advisory Committee.

 - Without prejudice to the specified exceptions, only one representative per beneficiary party (ministry, regulatory authority, agency, entity etc.) shall be eligible for reimbursement.

 - The Director of the Energy Community Secretariat may allow reimbursement for more than one representative on an ad hoc basis for eligible representatives of the beneficiaries (see Art 3(1)) specific institutional set up on the ground of their political structure.